Julian Nagelsmann: We profile Hoffenheim's new 28-year-old manager

 By Gerard Brand

-After Hoffenheim appointed 28-year-old Julian Nagelsmann as their new manager, we profile the youngest-ever Bundesliga boss.
+After Hoffenheim appointed 28-year-old Julian Nagelsmann as their manager from next season, we profile the youngest-ever Bundesliga boss.

-But what can the footballing world expect from Nagelsmann?
+But come pre-season, what can the footballing world expect from Nagelsmann?

 What is Nagelsmann's background?

 A former youth-team defender at 1860 Munich and Augsburg between 2006 and 2008, Nagelsmann was hampered with injury problems, allowing him to try his hand at coaching in his 20s.

 Nagelsmann, who will be 29 by the time he takes charge of his first competitive match for Hoffenheim, is yet to pass his senior coaching exams, and with the club sitting second-bottom of the Bundesliga, a three-year deal surprised just about everyone.

 Briefly an assistant coach at Hoffenheim during the 2012/13 campaign with the club struggling again, Nagelsmann helped guide them to survival on the last day of the season under manager Frank Kramer, and coached Hoffenheim's junior team to the 2014 German title.